bonitasoft/bonita-doc/md/user-process-list.md

 ## Process list

+This list displays the processes that the logged user can start.

 ![User Process list](images/UI2021.1/user_process_list.png)<!--{.img-responsive}-->

-This list displays the processes that the logged user can start.
-This property has been stated in the Studio, by mapping the _initiator_ actor of the pool with entities of the organization the user is part of.
+The ability to start a process has been stated in the Studio, by mapping the _initiator_ actor of the pool with entities of the organization the user is part of.

-In the pool configuration, this is how to map an actor to the entities of the organization.
+In the pool configuration, here is how to map an actor to the entities of the organization.

 ![Actor mapping](images/UI2021.1/Actor-mapping.png)<!--{.img-responsive}-->

-In the Pool properties, this is how to set an actor as the initiator.
+In the Pool properties, here is how to set an actor as the initiator.

 ![Set an actor as the process initiator](images/UI2021.1/Set-as-initiator.png)<!--{.img-responsive}-->

 ## Start a process